 Both Hocus Pocus, and Halloweentown are Disney movies so it’s only right to be spending a Halloween at Disneyland.
 When I was a kid I had a vampire Donald Duck plushie I took trick or treating with me every year.
 Donald Duck isn’t even my favourite character, I just liked that we matched because I was almost always a vampire!
 I’m sad I lost it at some point, so I’d love to get a replacement one day.

-I’d also love to see Disneyland during Chistmas, but Halloween is more important!
+I’d also love to see Disneyland during Christmas, but Halloween is more important!

 4. Go to a pumpkin patch

 While I believe Ireland does actually have Pumpkin Patches, this is more of an American tradition so I’ve never been to one.
-Realisically there’s probably only a handful of pumpkin patches in the country.
+Realistically there’s probably only a handful of pumpkin patches in the country.
 Here we generally just pick up the pumpkin at some point before Halloween in Tesco while buying groceries, so it’s not really special.
 I want to spend some time choosing which pumpkin I’m gonna gut instead of just throwing one into a trolley.
-Generally, the pumpkins are just medium sized generic orange ones.
-I see so many varities at pumpkin patches from white pumpkins, to funny shapes, and both tiny and huge ones.
+Generally, the pumpkins are just medium-sized generic orange ones.
+I see so many varieties at pumpkin patches from white pumpkins, to funny shapes, and both tiny and huge ones.

 I also love the idea of going all out at a pumpkin patch and finding one with a corn-maze too!
 As I said earlier, I love how America goes all out for Halloween!

-Edit: as of October 2018, I got to go to fulfil my dream of going to a pumpkin patch.
+Edit: as of October 2018, I got to go to fulfill my dream of going to a pumpkin patch.
 Read all about it here.